damwhit/course-report-git-post/README.md

 Both major corporations and small open source organizations use GitHub for their development process.
 GitHub makes their revenue on paid subscriptions for private repositories, which are usually proprietory products.
-Public repositories are free for **everyone**.
+Public repositories are free for everyone.

 Many companies have a mix of both public and private repos as there is a precedent of open source altruism in software development.
-For instance, Facebook has a ton of open source software on GitHub, including the super popular JavaScript framework, react.
+For instance, Facebook has a ton of open source software on GitHub, including the super popular JavaScript framework, React.

 Netflix, Amazon, Airbnb, Google, and IBM are some other popular companies that use Git and GitHub for source code hosting.